-North Sound BH-ASO, under the oversight of the Behavioral Health Medical Director, has adopted behavioral health practice guidelines known to be effective in improving outcomes.
-Our Clinical Practice Guideline Policy is based on the following:
+North Sound BH-ASO, under the oversight of the Behavioral Health Medical Director, maintains behavioral health clinical practice guidelines known to be effective in improving outcomes.
+Our Clinical Practice Guidelines are based on the following:

 - Valid and reliable clinical scientific evidence; - In the absence of scientific evidence, professional standards; or - In the absence of scientific evidence and professional standards, a consensus of Health Care Professionals in the particular field.